• Jump to Content »

 I knew I’d been hit and it was very bad.
 After going through the air flipping backwards, I landed with a thump and waited for the next vehicle to run over me.
 As car lights sped past I realised my face was on grass - I wasn’t on the road.
 Although I stopped worrying about another vehicle running over me, I still thought I was about to die.

 Curled up on my right side I could see a vehicle stop and two or three blokes walk nervously towards me in the dark.
-They seemed embarrassed and stood back ten or fifteen feet.
+They seemed embarrassed and stood back 10 or 15 feet.
 I was in agony not moving a muscle.
 Was I okay?
 No, call an ambulance, I said.
 They were discussing the vehicle that hit me.

 I didn’t know where the bike was.
 Two women ran and knelt down by me.
 They said they were doctors and introduced themselves.
 They examined me and kept me talking.
 Don’t move, one said.
 I’d decided the moment I landed not to move my head or back.